 “What a treasure this is!”
 I was excited.
 “We must come back when they are open.”

-Rodney loved that sort of thing too, so it was a nice find for him as well, and how many fun times were had poking through all the found troves of interesting things.
+Rodney loved that sort of thing too, so it was a nice find for him as well, and how many fun times we did come back to poke through all the found troves of interesting things.

-We drove up to a drug store and got out for a soda only to discover after ordering that we were in the segregated part of town.
+Here was a drug store and we got out for a soda only to discover after ordering that we were in the segregated part of town.
 The proprietor was friendly, even though some of the folks walking by didn’t seem to be happy with our presence.
 It wasn’t a time to dawdle and with a few sips on our drink we left in a hurry and laughed so hard after we had driven off because of our ignorance.

-“Look,!
+"Look,!
 Rod!
 Do you see all the children playing outdoors?
-This is the first I’ve seen of inhabitants.
-They are a bit tattered looking but, nevertheless, visible.
+This is the first I’ve seen inhabitants.
+They are a bit tattered looking but; nevertheless, visible.
 Let’s drive some more in this neighborhood and see if there is something here to rent.
 I’ll bet there is.

 “You don’t want to live in this part of town?”
 Rodney wasn’t too happy about that decision.